NTU-Mecatron/ardupilot/README.md

 sudo usermod -aG docker $USER
 ```

-> Note: You may need to restart your computer for the changes to take effect.
+> Note: You may need to restart Jetson for the changes to take effect.

 Then, build the Docker image: